The Road Menders is an 1889 Post-Impressionist painting by Dutch artist Vincent van Gogh.

 The scene is one of disorder, with bricks and rubble throughout.
-It marks the disruption of the everyday, which is leavened only partially by the sinuous detail of the enormous trees.
-These trees are, however, coloured in a sickly yellow – as much a testament to a disordered mind as to a faithfulness to nature.
+It marks the disruption of every day, which is leavened only partially by the sinuous detail of the enormous trees.
+These trees are, however, colored in a sickly yellow – as much a testament to a disordered mind as to faithfulness to nature.

-The Road Menders by Vincent Van Gosh is in the Phillips Collection in Washington DC.
+The Road Menders by Vincent Van Gosh is in the Phillips Collection in Washington DC in the United States.